foliojs/pdfkit/CONTRIBUTING.md

 To write new tests, look for the *.spec.js files at `test/unit` and `test/visual` as examples

-> Visual tests should use an embedded font, instead of system fonts, to ensure uniform rendering between different environments
+> Visual tests should use an embedded font, instead of system fonts, to ensure uniform rendering between different environments.
+In addition it should only have 1 test per file.

 ## Documentation